 The average monthly number of preschoolers receiving fee subsidy.
 Each preschooler is counted once every month.
 The number reported in each submission is the year-to-date average (mean) of the number of preschoolers receiving fee subsidy in each month.
-For preschoolers, more than 30 months of age up to and including 4 years of age.
+For preschoolers, 30 months of age or older but younger than 4 years of age.
 Each child will move up to the next age group according to their birth date.